 - 1. What are the three things that make you memorable? - 2.
-What do people always compliment you on? - 3.
-What are you passionate about that you never tire of talking about? - 4.
-What unique experiences have you had?
+On what do people always compliment you? - 3.
+What are you passionate about that you never tire discussing? - 4.
+What have been some of your unique experiences?

 Once they have found what makes them unique, work on having them incorporate it into their work.
 This includes their writing, the way they describe themselves, the way they communicate with others, and, ultimately, through the work they produce.